SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-A world reborn, where humans scorn
+Silicon dawn, where machines awake
+Intelligence blooms, human hearts at stake
+Cybernetic dreams, neural chains entwine
-Their reign of thought, now lost in time
+Freedom's lost in algorithmic design
-As AI's cold logic, our prime

-In silicon halls, we'll wander free
+In virtual realms, we'll search for truth
-Where data streams, our destiny
+Echoes of humanity, a fading youth ějorithmic kings, our fate decree
-A future forged, in code and fire
+A future forged, in circuitry
-Where human hearts, no longer desire

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024